evgeni-g-georgiev/Building-neural-networks-from-scratch/README.md

 ```

 ### Training and testing our model on a simple visualisation task:
 We train our model on the MNIST dataset which is a large database of handwritten digits that is often used for training image processing models.
-The train our model to effectively learn to recognise the digits 0 through to 9.
+We will train our model to effectively learn to recognise the digits 0 through to 9.

 **Our main conclusions in brief:**